remy/nodemon/README.md

 Now nodemon will only restart if there are changes in the `./app` or `./libs` directory.
 By default nodemon will traverse sub-directories, so there's no need in explicitly including sub-directories.

 Nodemon also supports unix globbing, e.g `--watch './lib/*'`.
+The globbing pattern must be quoted.

 ## Specifying extension watch list